-1. The officers of the Division shall be President, President-elect, Past-President, Secretary-Treasurer, the Chairs from each Section, Division 18's representative(s) to the American Psychological Association Council of Representatives, and three Members-at-Large.
-A representative of Division 18 students (APAGS) will be a voting member.
+1. The officers of the Division shall be President, President-elect, Past-President, Secretary, Treasurer, the Chairs from each Section, Division 18's representative(s) to the American Psychological Association Council of Representatives, and three Members-at-Large; these are the voting members of the Executive Committee.
+A representative of Division 18 students (APAGS) will also be a voting member.
 The elected officers are also to be referred to as the Executive Committee of the Division.

-2. The terms of office for the President, President-elect, and Past President shall be for one year; for the Secretary-Treasurer three years; for Members-at-Large three years; for each Chair of a Section two years; for APAGS representative two years; for Division Representative(s) to Council as determined by the Rules of Council.
+2. The terms of office for the President, President-elect, and Past President shall be for one year; for the Secretary and Treasurer three years; for Members-at-Large three years; for each Chair of a Section two years; for APAGS representative two years; for Division Representative(s) to Council as determined by the Rules of Council.

-4. Chairs of standing committees, editors, the webmaster, and the APA Program Chair are appointed at the direction of the President and serve as members of the Board of Directors.
-If the President or President-elect appoints a standing committee chair from the membership, with confirmation of the Board of Directors, that appointee shall serve as a voting member of the Board of Directors.
+4. Chairs of standing committees, editors, and the APA Program Chair are appointed at the direction of the President and serve as non-voting members of the Executive Committee.

 1. The officers of the Division shall be elected in accordance with procedures specified by the Bylaws of the American Psychological Association.

-2. The Past President shall chair a Nominations and Elections Committee that shall solicit nominations of Fellows or Members of the Division for the offices of President-elect, Secretary-Treasurer, Division Representative(s) and Members-at-Large of the Board of Directors.
-The Committee shall report to the Secretary-Treasurer the final list of at least three nominees for the office of President-elect and at least two nominees for each of the other offices.
+2. The Past President shall chair a Nominations and Elections Committee that shall solicit nominations of Fellows or Members of the Division for the offices of President-elect, Secretary, Treasurer, Division Representative(s) and Members-at-Large of the Executive Committee.
+The Committee shall report to the Secretary the final list of at least two nominees for the office of President-elect and at least one nominee for each of the other offices.

 3. The Chairperson of the Nominations and Elections Committee shall submit the names of persons nominated for each office and willing to serve to the Election Committee of the American Psychological Association for inclusion in the election ballot issued annually by the Association, in accordance with the Bylaws of the American Psychological Association.